Tax-forfeited land reviews

 For counties

 The DNR intends to work in partnership with counties to fairly and efficiently review tax-forfeited parcels.
-Resources to assist in this process:
+Here are resources to assist counties in this process:

 More information